spheten/soane/readme.md

 SOANE_EXT = "txt"
 ```

-Set these variables wherever you need to.
+Set these variables and you're good to go.
 On Windows, go to System Properties or search for "environment variables" in Start; on Linux and Mac you'll need to edit a dotfile in your home directory.

 Usage
 -----